Master2022E/.github/profile/README.md

+# Improving anonymity in the use of TURN servers

-# OnionRTC
+> OnionRTC

 This organisation were created and used during the writing of the M.Sc.
-Thesis "*Improving anonymity in the use of TURN servers*" [[PDF](../ImprovingAnonymityInTheUseOfTurnServers.pdf)] within Computer Science and Engineering department at the Technical University of Denmark by Christian M and Jonas T.
+Thesis "*Improving anonymity in the use of TURN servers*" [[PDF](./ImprovingAnonymityInTheUseOfTurnServers.pdf)] within Computer Science and Engineering department at the Technical University of Denmark by Christian M and Jonas T.

-Access to the thesis and repositories will be opened on the 01/03/2023.

 - [simple-webrtc](https://github.com/Master2022E/simple-webrtc)
 - [OnionRTC-experiment](https://github.com/Master2022E/OnionRTC-experiment)